pietersartain/pietersartain.com-hugo/content/wedding.md

 <h1>Lots of tiny people</h1>

-<p>Turns out that a lot of our friends have children of one age or another, so bring them with you!
+<p>Turns out that a lot of our friends &amp; family have children of one age or another, so bring them with you!
 Just make sure you take the correct child home afterwards ...</p>

 <p>Don't want to bring your child?
 That's fine too.
 Do whatever you're most comfortable with.</p>